Covens, Circles, & Solitary

-Generally, covens are Wiccan ritual groups where the membership is fixed.
-Only those initiated into the coven can attend the rituals, and attendance may be mandatory.
+Generally, Covens are Wiccan ritual groups where the membership is fixed.
+Only those initiated into the group can attend the rituals, and attendance may be mandatory.

 Each member generally practices on their own as well, coming together to celebrate the Moon and High Holy Days, as well as occasions like blessings and purifications.

-Wiccans who work in covens are likely to be very committed to the practice, and to have been formally trained, and formally initiated into something like British Traditional Wicca.
+Wiccans who work in such groups are likely to be very committed to the practice.
+They may have been formally trained and formally initiated into something like British Traditional Wicca.

-In most covens, new members may join from time to time.
+In most, new members may join from time to time.
 This usually involves some kind of initiation, particularly since those who pass on a "tradition" of Wicca tend to work in these closed groups.
 Those who place a high value on following a tradition often highly value initiations.

-There can be rules about how many people a coven consists of.
+There can be rules about how many people can be in one group.
 Traditionally the number is set at 13, or sometimes 9.
-While not all covens insist on specific numbers, a small group is desirable.
+While not all groups insist on specific numbers, a small group is desirable.

-The power of covens is the level of intimacy and trust built between the witches over time.
+The power of practicing with others this way is the level of intimacy and trust built between the Witches over time.

 This requires consistency, getting to know the people and how they work.
 It also requires a small membership.
 Too many people makes a group cumbersome, and sub-groups tend to form — which inhibits the communal energy.

-Provided there is a foundation of respect for all, a coven can be advantageous for those who go deeply into the soul.
+Provided there is a foundation of respect for all, such a spiritual community can be advantageous for those who go deeply into the soul.

 Closed groups create a safe environment for authentic self-expression.
 As the members open their souls in ritual together, a deep intimacy forms and bonds the group.